What is a companion dog compared to a service dog or an emotional support dog? The term “companion dog” is another way to describe a pet dog.

 A dog is a companion dog if they are kept by their human family simply for the joy that they bring.
-In other words, they don’t earn their right to be there by carrying out a working or service role as well.
+In other words, they don’t earn their right to be there by carrying out a working or service role.

 Some dogs have been exclusively companion dogs for as long as anyone can remember.

-Many of the toy dog breeds, including Pugs and Chihuahuas, started out as companions to members of the ruling classes thousands of years ago.
+Many toy dog breeds, including Pugs and Chihuahuas, started out as companions to members of the ruling classes thousands of years ago.

-These days, there are companion dogs representing almost every single dog breed.
+These days, companion dogs represent almost every single dog breed.

 In fact, the AVMA estimates that as of 2018, there are nearly 77 million companion dogs living in the United States.
-And nearly 4 in 10 households have at least one pet dog.
+And nearly 4 in 10 homes have at least one pet dog.